splendidsummer/Natural_language_processing_2022/CS224N_NOTES.md

 **1.Span Masking** refer to [SpanBert](https://arxiv.org/abs/1907.10529)
 **1.**

+Bert can not talk?
+Which means Bert is not good at generation task.

 ### How to Fine-tune
-refer to [DLHLP 2020] BERT and its family - Introduction and Fine-tune from Hongyi Lee.
+Refer to [DLHLP 2020] BERT and its family - Introduction and Fine-tune from Hongyi Lee.
 **Dealing with inputs**:
-1. **one sentence input** is quite simple;
+1. **One sentence input** is quite simple;
 1. **Multiple sentences input**:  Seperated by **[SEP]** token.
 1. Bert model input starts with a **[CLS]** token.
 **If we are ouput one element** for instance classification problem, probably we will add a **[CLS]** token at the beginning of Bert input.